filterpaper/filterpaper.github.io/qmk/userspace.md

 ~/qmk_firmware/              : https://github.com/qmk/qmk_firmware
 ~/qmk_firmware/users/newbie/ : git@github.com:newbie/qmk_userspace.git
 ```
-When setup in this manner, `~/qmk_firmware/` can be updated directly, while `~/qmk_firmware/users/newbie/` will be independent instead of a fork.
+When setup in this manner, `~/qmk_firmware/` can be updated directory from the QMK origin instead of a fork, while `~/qmk_firmware/users/newbie/` will be independent from the root QMK repository.

 ## Building with GitHub Actions
 [GitHub Actions](https://docs.github.com/en/actions) can be used to build QMK firmware, eliminating the need to setup a local build environment.
-To do so, create the file `.github/workflows/build-qmk.yml` within the userspace folder `~/qmk_firmware/users/newbie/`, containing the following build directives:
+To do so, create the file `.github/workflows/build-qmk.yml` within the userspace folder `~/qmk_firmware/users/newbie/`, with the following directives (space indentation is important):
 ```xml
 name: Build userspace